TrellixVulnTeam/swahilipython_SCMU/Doc/library/array.rst

 .. method:: array.pop([i])

-   Removes the item with the index *i* from the array and returns it.
+   Removes the item with the index *i* kutoka the array and returns it.
 The optional argument defaults to ``-1``, so that by default the last item is removed and returned.

 .. method:: array.remove(x)

-   Remove the first occurrence of *x* from the array.
+   Remove the first occurrence of *x* kutoka the array.

 .. method:: array.reverse()